tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 <a name="healthwalletissuevc-operation"></a>
 #### `$cr-cards-issue` Operation

-A CR Wallet can `POST /person/:id/$cr-cards-issue` to a FHIR-enabled issuer to request or generate a specific type of CR card.
+A CR Wallet can `POST /person/:id/$cr-cards-issue` to a acsa-std-enabled issuer to request or generate a specific type of CR card.
 The body of the POST looks like:

 ```json
 {